processone/jamler/README.md

 ### gen_server

-Erlang's `gen_server` module is also mimiced.
+Erlang's `gen_server` module is also mimicked.
 A callback module should have the following type:
 ```ocaml
 module type Type =